Exciting news – Michael is now based in London for the indefinite future!

 In 2004, he formed ‘Michael McQuaid’s Red Hot Rhythmakers’ to play vintage big band jazz from the swing era and beyond.
 This band toured Europe in June/July 2008 to widespread acclaim, and has released two albums.
 In November 2015, they performed at Hamer Hall, arguably Victoria’s finest concert hall – they will reprise this appearance in October 2017.

-McQuaid also performs regularly with the captivating swing quartet the ‘Sweet Lowdowns’.
+McQuaid also performed regularly with the captivating swing quartet the ‘Sweet Lowdowns’.
 This group is in demand throughout Australia, and received the Bell Award for Classic Jazz Album Of The Year 2008 for their second album, Cuttin’ Capers.

 ‘Michael McQuaid’s Late Hour Boys’, a band showcasing the music of Aussie jazz pioneer Ade Monsbourgh, toured Europe in 2010, appearing at the acclaimed Jazz Ascona festival in Switzerland, Whitley Bay International Jazz Festival in the UK, and the Riverboat Jazz Festival in Silkeborg, Denmark.
 They also appeared in Holland during October 2015, along with Italian guest multi-instrumentalist Mauro Porro.